non-existing-organization/terraform_module_lambda_dynamodb/README.md

 ### Prerequisites

+Terraform: Deployed with version 1.0.6
+Python: AWS lambda runtime with version 3.8

 <!--

 This is an example of how to list things you need to use the software and how to install them.